-Figure 2 shows the geographical distribution of the establishments included in the survey.
-The figure shows that the largest three states in terms of the number of industrial establishments, both in the small and large-scale category, are Khartoum, South Darfour and Gazira states respectively.
-These three states have the lion's share, as each has more than double the number of industrial establishments in any other individual state.
+this paper where relevant in order to help academics and researchers in the field, who will continue to rely on data coming from the north, i.e. the Sudan, to address issues pertinent to South Sudan until the time comes when the official statistics institutions in South Sudan are well established and fully functional.
+However, in order to handle the huge volume of the gathered data and facilitate reporting, the 2001 survey also classified the manufacturing establishments in 22 categories following the international standard for industrial classification of all economic activities as defined in (United Nations, 1989).
+These categories are shown in Table 1.
+Figure.
+2 shows the geographical distribution of the establishments included in the survey.
+The figure shows that the largest three states in terms of the number of industrial establishments, both in the small and large-scale categories, are Khartoum, South Darfour and Gazira states respectively.
+These three states have the lion's share as each of them has more than double the number of industrial establishments in any other individual state.